Rational Veterinary Medicine

 Conventional medicines have hundreds of side effects, homoeopathy is completely safe, surely its use must be justified.
 What about thalidomide?

-This is known as a ‘tu quoque’ argument and basically boils down to “well your medicine is bad too so that means we’re equal”; such an argument is patently false.
+This is simply a ‘tu quoque’ argument and basically boils down to “well your medicine is bad too so that means we’re equal”.
+Such an argument is patently false.
 Conventional medicines have real, often very powerful effects, in some cases those effects are beneficial, in others less so but they are employed according to an informed risk-benefit calculation based on real world facts, proven through scientific testing.
-In some cases seriously, even terminally, ill people are treated with conventional medications - palliation, pain relief and symptomatic treatments are used in patients who sadly will eventually succumb to their illness.
-As long as homeopathy is mainly employed for minor, self limiting conditions such as hay fever, sprains and bruising, that is going to massively skew the figures and give the appearence that more people die while on conventional medications than while on homeopathy.
+In some cases seriously, even terminally-ill people are treated with conventional medications - palliation, pain relief and symptomatic treatments are used in patients who sadly will eventually succumb to their illness.
+As long as homeopathy is mainly employed for minor, self limiting conditions such as hay fever, sprains and bruising, this is going to massively skew the figures and give the appearence that more people die while on conventional medications than while on homeopathy.
 It is interesting to note that when homeopathy and other types of alternative medicine is used for serious conditions people do start dying however.
-The only thing that limits this type of mortality is what seems to be an innate mechanism within all but the most extreme homeopaths which determines that, whatever their rhetoric about how wonderful homeopathy is and how it can cure all the world’s ills, when actually asked to treat real diseases they will always find a reason not to - the patient’s ‘miasma’ is wrong, conventional medicines have “antidoted” the remedy, conventional medication or surgery (even years in the past) has “suppressed” the disease which has now become chronic.
+The only thing that limits this type of mortality is what seems to be an innate mechanism within all but the most extreme homeopaths which determines that, whatever their rhetoric about how wonderful homeopathy is and how it can cure all the world’s ills, when actually asked to treat real diseases they will always find a reason not to - the patient’s ‘miasma’ is wrong, conventional medicines have “antidoted” the remedy, science-based medication or surgery (even years in the past) has “suppressed” the disease which has now become chronic.
 For this reason homeopathy has been described as not so much a system of medicine as a list of excuses.

 Another point to consider is that conventional medications have a formal, well regulated system for reporting problems which highlights problems with drugs allowing corrective action to be undertaken.
 To use the Thalidomide example that system is how the problems with Thalidomide were discovered in the 1960's - suspected adverse reactions were reported and the medical establishment was able to build up a case for banning its use in pregnancy.
 The same can be said for other drugs which have had problems - even in cases where drug companies have tried to suppress data and pretend that there is not a problem eventually the establishment, the system of reporting and of checks and balances, has highlighted the problem and resulted in a ban or change of use.
 Interestingly, through careful research, Thalidomide is now starting to be used once again in medicine as a promising treatment for certain types of cancer.
 Homeopathy has no such system of checks and balances, there is no formal mechanism for the reporting of suspect adverse reactions; how can there be in a modality which claims that everything a conventional practitioner would call an adverse reaction is simply an "aggravation" and actually a sign that the remedy is working?
 If there were problems with homeopathic remedies, if there was, say a homeopathic thalidomide, we wouldn't have a clue about it.